pnp/sp-dev-fx-webparts/samples/vuejs-todo-single-file-component/README.md

 0.0.2|March 30, 2017|Updated to GA
 0.0.3|June 14, 2017|Fix webpack 2 issues
 0.0.4|October 7, 2017|Updated packages to latest versions, misc fixing
-1.0.0|November 15, 2017|Added data provider that demonstrats the CRUD operations
+0.0.5|November 15, 2017|Added data provider that demonstrates the CRUD operations 0.0.6|December 11, 2018|Updated sample to SPFx 1.4 and Vue 2.5.x

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**